mad-ady/mqttNanny/README-windows.md

  - receive notifications

 Start Task Scheduler (as each user) -> Create Task ->
- General:
+ - General:
- - Name: mqttNanny
+   - Name: mqttNanny-$username
    - Run only when user is logged on
- Triggers:
+ - Triggers:
    - New -> Begin a task At logon
    - Specific User
    - Repeat task every 1 minute for a duration of Indefinitely
    - Enabled
- Actions:
+ - Actions:
    - New -> Start a program
- - Program/script -> Browse -> C:\Program Files\mqttNanny\windowsControl\mqttNannyTaskLauncher.vbs
+   - Program/script -> C:\Windows\System32\wscript.exe
+   - Add arguments (optional): "C:\Program Files\mqttNanny\windowsControl\mqttNannyTaskLauncher.vbs"
+ - Conditions:
+   - Power - uncheck Start the task only if computer is on AC power
+ - Settings:
+   - Uncheck Stop the task if it runs longer than

 Next, log out and back in to the account, to start the task.

 # Caveats
-Because of how `query user` command reports active users you have the following situation.
+ - Because of how `query user` command reports active users you have the following situation.
 When the computer is in the logon screen (that displays a fullscreen image) and the user list is not visible, then the system thinks the screensaver is on and doesn't tick down time.
 If instead, you are at the logon screen, ready to enter a password (for any user), even if you haven't entered the password, the system will report the currently selected user as active (and screensaver will be marked as off).
 Thankfully windows will revert to the picture logon screen after ~30s of inactivity, so it shouldn't waste too much time...
+ - The code hardcodes the "C:\Program Files" path in some places.
+If it's not correct for your system, please change it in:
+   - mqttNannyTaskLauncher.vbs
+ - The code expects that the user's %TEMP% dirs live at $USER/AppData/Local/Temp